-Imagine having a business that is highly reliable, with network availability and connectivity with the Internet and within its various locations, then suddenly an unplanned network outages occur that will surely affect the revenue of that business in a bad way.
-Network redundancy address that kind of curveball wherein the network is designed to quickly react and restore network services once a serious downtime happens.
+Imagine having a highly reliable business with network availability and connectivity with the Internet and its various locations.
+Then suddenly, unplanned network outages occur that will surely affect the revenue of that business in a bad way.
+Network redundancy addresses that kind of curveball wherein the network is designed to react and restore network services after serious downtime quickly.

-Network redundancy provides multiple fallback plans in case a network failure occurs to keep services up and valuable data flowing through the network.
-Meaning, redundant networks are synonymous with a reliable network that will greatly benefit the customers.
+Network redundancy provides a network strategy and multiple fallback plans in case a network failure occurs to keep services up and valuable data flowing through the network.
+Redundant networks are synonymous with a reliable network that will greatly benefit the customers.

 Having network redundancy implemented in the network also means that various network devices and technologies are in place, which means having redundancy also means having a complex network.

-The more complex the design of the network means that it is harder to understand, and it also increases the risk of human errors and bugs on the software that may cause new modes of failure.
+The more complex the network design, the harder it is to understand, and it also increases the risk of human errors and bugs in the software that may cause new modes of failure.
 That is why it is very important to plan, design, and implement network redundancy because once it is done, the benefits outweigh the risks.

 This redundancy emphasizes several alternate network paths for the information within the network.
-Basically ensuring that if a link is down, there is an alternative way of reaching the destination by means of established alternate routes, which is being done by the network devices ensuring network availability.
+If a link is down, there is an alternative way of reaching the destination through established alternate routes, which is done by the network devices, ensuring network availability.

 Most network devices are dependent on electric power for them to function.
 That is why having a backup power source in the location of your network devices may it be a simple equipment room or a high-end data center, is a must.
-This ensures that the worst-case scenario of having a power outage can be addressed by power backup systems, like having a generator on-site or a UPS, to make sure that there is continuity of network service.
+This ensures that the worst-case scenario of a power outage can be addressed by power backup systems, like having a generator on-site or a UPS, to ensure network service continuity.

-This redundancy ensures that if ever the main data center encounters a severe outage like a city-wide blackout that lasts longer than the power backup systems can provide an alternate data center which is in a different location from the affected one can take over to ensure the business continuity.
+This redundancy ensures that if the main data center encounters a severe outage like a city-wide blackout that lasts longer than the power backup systems can provide an alternate data center in a different location from the affected one can take over to ensure business continuity.

-Data redundancy is usually present together with at least one of the redundancy types above because the data is considered as one of the most important assets of a business or organization.
-That is why having backup data either on a separate backup server or cloud is needed to make sure that data is readily available despite any untoward downtime.
+Data redundancy is usually present together with at least one of the redundancy types above because the data is considered one of the most important assets of a business or organization.
+That is why having backup data on a separate backup server or cloud is needed to ensure that data is readily available despite any untoward downtime.

 Benefits of Network Redundancy